-\Vanessa Frey as part of the Frey family owns through KWE Beteiligungen AG 19.49% (2017: 18.95%) in INFICON Holding AG.
+^{}Vanessa Frey as part of the Frey family owns through KWE Beteiligungen AG 19.56% (2018: 19.49%) in INFICON Holding AG.

-22 Subsequent Events
+23 Subsequent Events

-The Company has evaluated subsequent events through March 4, 2019, which represents the date when the consolidated financial statements were available to be issued.
+The Company has evaluated subsequent events for the whole Group (including Holding AG and all subsidiaries) through March 4, 2020, which represents the date when the consolidated financial statements were available to be issued.